Let's have a look at how to generate PDFs from scanned documents, which are:

 Second, improve the resulting image.
 I recommend to crop the image to the page and to adjust the levels to generate a clear white background and crisp black text.
 If you are using the GIMP for this, choose Color->Levels and use the black and white point tools.

-The same number of colors creates a much clearer picture
+The same number of colors creates a much clearer picture if the input image contained fewer colors. |

 Also, consider reducing the colors in parts of the image.
 Many times documents contain just a small part in any color (like a signature).
 Reducing the colors of the rest of the document allows the compression to achieve good results with a smaller number of total colors.Choose black and white only for text!
 Don't worry about aliasing, the resolution will take care of that.